Walking the Hodder

 As the crow flies the distance from Slaidburn to Hurst Green

-is 9 miles, the Hodder however meanders some 22 miles from Slaidburn
+is 9 miles, the Hodder however meanders some 19.5 miles from Stocks Reservoir

 until it meets the Ribble.